 Quotations may be advertised at Council Staff member's discretion in addition to the methods above.
-This may occur when a field of potential Tenderers hasn't been established, an innovative approach is required, or the project has broad appeal that may attract keen prices, etc.
+This may occur when a field of potential Tenderers hasn't been established, an innovative approach is required, or the project has broad appeal that may attract broader competition.